-YOUR TASK: Install software onto your computer system to

-enable the CD-ROM drive to operate optimally

-within your specific operating system.

-YOUR OBJECTIVE: Enable your CD-ROM drive to communicate with

-the rest of your computer system.

-YOUR METHOD: Identify your operating system and refer to the

-section of this chapter, or the Plextor Manager manual, that pertains to your operating system.
+YOUR TASK: Install software onto your computer system to enable the CD-ROM drive to operate optimally within your specific operating system.
+YOUR OBJECTIVE: Enable your CD-ROM drive to communicate with the rest of your computer system.
+YOUR METHOD: Identify your operating system and refer to the section of this chapter, or the Plextor Manager manual, that pertains to your operating system.

 A device driver is a software program that allows your computer to interact with your CD-ROM drive.
 If you do not use a device driver, or you use an outdated version of the required device driver, you will not be able to operate your CD-ROM drive.
-The lack of a device driver, or the use of an improper version of a device driver, are the most common source of business for Plextor's Technical Support Department.
+The lack of a device driver or the use of an improper version of a device driver are the most common source of business for Plextor's Technical Support Department.

-- For PC users with Windows 95: please see the Plextor Manager manual - For Windows 95 installation: please see page 65. - For PC users with DOS/Windows: please see the Plextor Manager manual. - For Apple computer users: please see Mac manual. - For PC users with IBM OS/2: please see page 37. - For PC users with Windows NT: please see page 38. - For other OS users, please see applicable SCSI CD-ROM installation procedures.
+- For Windows 95/98 installation: Windows Installation guide in the Appendix, page 69. - For Windows DOS/Win 3.1 installation: Plextor Manager manual or Readme file. - For Apple computer users: refer to your Mac manual. - For PC users with IBM OS/2: page 39. - For PC users with Windows NT: page 40. - For other OS users, refer to the applicable SCSI CD-ROM installation procedures provided with that OS.